Feature & Advantages

 Standard European BS EN590 diesel from the pump normally has a minimum cetane number of around 51, with premium diesel a little higher.
 Depending on engine design, driving conditions, and so on, the optimum cetane value for most vehicles is around the mid to high 50s.

-Matching cetane to the engine is important in order to maximise the engine’s performance.
-Biodiesel fuels in particular, especially the homemade brews, usually start with a much lower cetane number so cetane improvement for these fuels is essential.
+Matching cetane to the engine is important in order to maximize the engine’s performance.
+Biodiesel fuels in particular, especially homemade brews, usually start with a much lower cetane number so cetane improvement for these fuels is essential.

 This leads to reduced performance, excess emissions, and carbon build-up throughout the engine and emission system components (intake, EGR, DPF etc.).

 A higher cetane fuel that is a proper match for the engine will reduce ignition delay, improve overall combustion quality, liberate more BTU (energy) from the fuel, and improve performance and MPG.
 It also will reduce engine noise, deposit build-up, and exhaust emissions.

 Diesel and MGO fuels with cetane numbers lower than minimum engine requirements can cause rough engine operation.
 They are more difficult to start, especially in cold weather.

 Many low cetane fuels increase engine deposits resulting in more smoke, increased exhaust emissions, and greater engine wear.
 Using fuels that meet engine operating requirements will improve cold starting, reduce smoke during start-up, improve fuel economy, reduce exhaust emissions, improve engine durability, and reduce noise and vibration.

 Hydra EHN-99 delivers an increase in cetane number to your diesel and MGO fuel.
 It will increase the cetane number by up to 8 points depending on the quality of fuel being treated.